How can I tell if my child is depressed?

 Not all children have all these symptoms.
 In fact, most will show different symptoms at different times and in different environments.
 Although some children can still function reasonably well in structured environments, most children with significant depression will experience a noticeable change in social activities, loss of interest in school and poor academic performance, or a change in Aspect.
 Children can also start using drugs or alcohol, especially if they are over 12 years old.

 Although they are relatively rare in young people under 12, young children try to commit suicide and can do so impulsively when they are upset or angry.
-Girls are more likely to attempt suicide, but children are more likely to commit suicide when they make an attempt.
+Girls are more likely to attempt suicide, but boys are more likely to die when they make an attempt.
 Children with a family history of violence, alcohol abuse or physical or sexual abuse are at greater risk of suicide, as are those with depressive symptoms.

 What children are depressed?

 Up to 3% of children and 8% of adolescents in the United States suffer from depression.
 Depression is significantly more frequent in children under 10 years of age.
-But at age 16, girls have a higher incidence of depression. bipolar disorder
+But at age 16, girls have a higher incidence of depression and bipolar disorder than boys.
+It is more common in adolescents than in younger children.
+However, bipolar disorder in children can be more severe than in adolescents.
+It can also occur with, or be hidden by, attention deficit hyperactivity disorder (ADHD) or obsessive-compulsive disorder.

 Can depression be prevented in children?